Can My iPhone Be Hacked? Yes! Secure Your iPhone in 2024

 Are iPhones more secure than Android?

 Yes, due to Apple’s sandboxing approach and strict app review process.
-However, that doesn’t mean iPhones are immune to threats.
-A reliable antivirus from this list should disinfect your iPhone and prevent future malware attacks.
+However, that doesn’t mean iPhones are immune to threats — make sure you have a reliable antivirus app to maintain a high level of security and prevent future malware attacks.

 Keep Your iPhone Safe From Hackers With the Best Software

 If you don’t know the signs of a hacked iPhone, you could face significant financial losses.
-Unfortunately, Apple’s strict built-in security isn’t enough to prevent modern threats.
-Besides observing safe browsing practices and staying vigilant online, using a reliable iOS-focused antivirus is your best chance to protect your iPhone from hackers.
+Apple’s built-in security alone isn’t enough to prevent modern threats.
+Besides observing safe browsing practices, using a reliable iOS-focused antivirus is your best chance to protect your iPhone from hackers.

-After extensively testing the industry’s top competitors, I picked the best antiviruses for iPhones.
-Norton is my #1 recommendation due to its perfect real-time protection scores and useful extras like phishing, spam links, and WiFi protection.
+After extensive testing, Norton stands out as the top antivirus for iPhones.
+It offers perfect real-time protection and extras like phishing, spam link, and WiFi protection.
 You can try Norton risk-free with its 60-day money-back guarantee.

 Summary — Best Software in 2024 to Protect iPhones From Hackers